 If someone has spoken negativity over you, now your job is to rewire your brain for success and positive thinking.

 Check out episodes 3 and 4, the Power of Self Talk mini series.

 But moving forward, you need to think very carefully about who you’re allowing to speak into your life.
 Words are powerful and you need to protect your energy.

 But even if someone does say something to you that gets to you, learn how to block it by continually reminding yourself of the truth.
 Follow the exercises in episodes 3 and 4.
 They’re the ultimate weapon against this.

 Your energy, who you are, your character, your being.
 All of that is so precious.
-You don’t need to accept the words that are pushed on you.
-You have the ability to say that those things aren’t true.
+Don’t accept the words that are pushed on you.
+The ability to say that those things aren’t true is inside of you.

 You speak YOUR truth.

 Remind yourself that you are CAPABLE.

 Remind yourself that you are WORTHY.